-Sotogrande, considered one of the most luxurious residential areas in Spain, is located in the Andalusian province of Cadiz, only 29 km from Estepona on the Costa del Sol and 24 km from Gibraltar.
+Sotogrande, considered one of the most luxurious residential areas in Spain, is located in the Andalusian province of Cadiz.
+It is only 29 km from Estepona on the Costa del Sol and 24 km from Gibraltar.
 This high standing urbanization stands out above all for one characteristic: its inhabitants can go unnoticed by the public eye.
+Want to know some things to do in Sotogrande?
+Continue reading.

 The great attractions of Sotogrande therefore are not party or ostentation as in neighbouring Marbella, but here the great fortunes prefer to spend their days in a quiet way, walk on the beach in flip-flops and enjoy sport and family.